Jones Dream Catcher Women’s 2020 Snowboard Review

 Jumps: Really fun on jumps, plenty of pop on an ollie, and easy to spin.
 Feels light under-foot as well.

 Jibbing: The Jones Dream Catcher is fun on jibs, the directional nose doesn’t affect jibbing at all.
 It is quick and maneuverable so you feel free to throw it around whenever you feel like it.
 If you want to jib all day there are better boards but this is really good for its flex and shape.

-So overall, the Jones Dream Catcher Women’s Snowboard would be great for someone learning how to ride, but it can also be ridden aggressively so you can grow with the board.
-It is a directional board that has more rocker in the nose than the tail for extra ease in powder but it’s very competent when riding switch or riding more centered on the board.
+Overall : The Jones Dream Catcher Women’s Snowboard would be great for someone learning how to ride, but it can also be ridden aggressively so you can grow with the board.
+It is a directional board that has more rocker in the nose than the tail for extra ease in powder.
+It’s very competent when riding switch or riding more centered on the board as well.
 If you want a one board quiver that has more directional float than the Jones Twin Sister and turns faster but rides easier as well as better when switch/centered than the Jones Women’s Flagship then this is a great call.